Recent quantum runtime (dis)advantages: Introduction

 \section{Introduction}

-The main motivation for the development of quantum computers, noted in pioneering works on the subject~\cite{FeynmanComputation,DeutschQC}, is the possibility of efficiently solving problems currently intractable for classical computation.
-Initially a theoretical field, quantum computing has seen rapid technological progress, and major roadmaps predict error-corrected machines by around $2030$~\cite{IONQRoadmap,IBMRoadmap,QuantinuumRoadmap}.
-Annealing technology is also advancing~\cite{dwaveroadmap}.
-Yet, demonstrating quantum advantage experimentally for both these paradigms remains a key challenge driving research.
+The main motivation for the development of quantum computers, as noted in pioneering works on the subject~\cite{FeynmanComputation,DeutschQC}, is the possibility of efficiently solving problems that are currently intractable for classical computation.
+Initially a theoretical field, quantum computing has seen rapid technological progress, and major roadmaps now predict error-corrected machines by around $2030$~\cite{IONQRoadmap,IBMRoadmap,QuantinuumRoadmap}.
+Quantum annealing technology is also advancing~\cite{dwaveroadmap}.
+Despite this progress, experimentally demonstrating quantum advantage for both paradigms remains a central challenge, driving ongoing research \cite{natureNews}.

-Quantum advantage can be defined in various ways, such as in computation or metrology~\cite{huang2025vastworldquantumadvantage}.
-One approach relies on complexity-theoretic arguments proving better scaling than classical algorithms, as in Simon’s algorithm~\cite{SimonsAlgorithm}, which shows exponential query separation, or Shor’s algorithm~\cite{ShorAlgorithm}, based on the presumed hardness of factoring~\cite{STOCKMEYER19761}.
-While generic speedups for NP-hard problems are unlikely, restricted instances may allow improvements~\cite{ibmframeworkquantumadvantage}, motivating studies of heuristic quantum algorithms~\cite{ChallengesQOptimization}.
-These may provide complexity statements for specific cases or empirical advantages, given appropriate hardware.
-Other notions, such as energetic advantage, have also been discussed~\cite{MeierEnergyAdvantage}.
+Quantum advantage can be defined in various ways, including advantages in computation or metrology~\cite{huang2025vastworldquantumadvantage}.
+One prominent approach relies on complexity-theoretic arguments that establish more favorable scaling than classical algorithms, as exemplified by Simon’s algorithm~\cite{SimonsAlgorithm}, which exhibits an exponential separation in query complexity, or Shor’s algorithm~\cite{ShorAlgorithm}, based on the presumed hardness of factoring~\cite{STOCKMEYER19761}.
+While generic speedups for NP-hard problems are widely believed to be unlikely, restricted instances may admit improvements~\cite{ibmframeworkquantumadvantage}, motivating studies of heuristic quantum algorithms~\cite{ChallengesQOptimization}.
+Such approaches may provide either complexity-theoretic guarantees for specific problem classes or empirical performance improvements on suitable hardware.
+Other notions of advantage, such as energy efficiency, have also been discussed~\cite{MeierEnergyAdvantage}.